rochelleterman/PS239T/webscraping/lecture-notes.md

 ## CSS

 * CSS = Cascading Style Sheet.
-Makes a website pretty.
+* CSS defines how HTML elements are to be displayed
+* HTML came first.
+But it was only meant to define content, not format it.
+While HTML contains tags like `<font>` and `<color>`, this is a very inefficient way to develop a website.
+* To solve this problem, CSS was created specifically to display content on a webpage.
+Now, one can change the look of an entire website just by changing one file.
 * Most web designers litter the HTML markup with tons of `classe`s and `id`s to provide "hooks" for their CSS.
 * You can piggyback on these to jump to the parts of the markup that contain the data you need.